Hope Davis: 2000–2008: Established actress

-Her major stage debut came after she starred in the Wisdom Bridge/Remains Theater co-production of David Mamet's play Speed-the-Plow for Joel Schumacher with William Petersen in Chicago in 1992.
 Later, she had lead roles in the New York premiere of Rebecca Gilman's Spinning into Butter in 2000, and in the 2005 audio play Hope Leaves the Theater, written and directed by Charlie Kaufman.
 This was a segment of the sound-only production Theater of the New Ear, which debuted at St. Ann's Warehouse in Brooklyn, NY.
 The title actually refers to Davis's character "leaving the theater".
+In 2005 she took supporting roles in the black comedy The Matador, the John Madden directed drama Proof, and the Gore Verbinski comedy-drama The Weather Man.
+She portrayed socialite Slim Keith in the Truman Capote biopic Infamous starring Toby Jones.
+The following year she acted in the science fiction thriller The Nines (2007) and the coming-of-age film Charlie Bartlett (2007).
+She acted in Charlie Kaufman's directorial debut Synecdoche, New York (2008) playing Madeleine Gravis.